 However, Georgie’s connection with Shrewsbury lasted no more than her babyhood.
 The 1871 census shows the family living on a farm in Sutton Coldfield.

-Like Margaret Rope, Georgie took advantage of the new freedom for women that came about in the 1880s; and she attended Birmingham School of Art to learn design.
+Like Margaret Rope, Georgie took advantage of the new freedom for women that came about in the 1880s; and she attended Birmingham School of Art (the same college that Marga attended later) to learn design.